stan-dev/design-docs/designs/0031-deprecation-schedule.md

   'deprecation version', and remove them 3 minor versions later.
 - This is independent of questions about larger features like the ODE solver changes and the potential of a Stan version 3.0, but these should be considered when thinking of the long term health of the project as well.
+How to handle the 'major' or semantic changes to the language is not resolved by this proposal.
 - At the moment, we tend to not backport bug fixes if we fix them in the next minor version.
 We may want to consider this or some other sort of long-term support schedule if we begin introducing any sort of breaking changes.